dawei-zh/dawei-zh.github.io/_publications/2009-10-01-paper-title-number-1.md

 paperurl: 'https://journals.aps.org/prd/abstract/10.1103/PhysRevD.102.083008'
 citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---
-This paper is about the number 1.
-The number 2 is left for future work.
+This paper is about the potential of detecting smoking gun of dark matter with future X-ray and gamma-ray telescope.

 [Download paper here](http://academicpages.github.io/files/paper1.pdf)